spotify/SpotifyLogin/README.md

 ## Usage

 ### Disclaimer
-SpotifyLogin is appropriate for prototyping only, because it requires you to disclose your client secret in source code.
+SpotifyLogin is appropriate for prototyping and non-commercial use only.

-**If your app is meant for production usage, SpotifyLogin can NOT be used.**
+**If your app is meant for commercial production usage, SpotifyLogin can NOT be used.**

 ### Compatibility
 SpotifyLogin requires Xcode 9.0+.
 It is compatible with iOS 9 or later.